 More than 22 agencies were involved in the seven-month long investigation, spanning the local, state, and national level, including the Nassau County Police Department, the Federal Bureau of Investigation, the Drug Enforcement Administration and Homeland Security Investigations.

-The investigation led to the prevention of least least three homicides, including one in Nassau County, and the discovery that MS-13 was distributing $1 million worth of heroin, Singas said.
+The investigation led to the prevention of at least three homicides, including one in Nassau County, and the discovery that MS-13 was distributing $1 million worth of heroin, Singas said.

 The “Hollywood” and “Sailors” leaders allegedly reported to and sent proceeds to gang leaders in El Salvador, according to the Nassau County District Attorney’s office release.